 Millions for the bishops: Why the German state pays the wages for the church (2010)

-The payments which the Catholic Church has demanded from the German state for over 200 years are of unlimited duration, yet a few months after this programme was aired, the German Church demanded that its own (one-time) payments to victims of clerical abuse be strictly limited by a compensation ceiling of €5000, which is no more than a priest’s monthly salary, and the Church alone decides what proportion of that it wants to give each victim.
+The payments demanded from the German state for over 200 years are of unlimited duration, yet a few months after this programme was aired, the German Catholic Church demanded that its own (one-time) payments to victims of clerical abuse be strictly limited by a compensation ceiling of €5000, which is no more than a priest’s monthly salary, and the Church alone decides what fraction of that it wants to give each victim.